After killing mother, couple sets body on fire, throws remains in trash, police say

 GOULDS, Fla. - Hilda Gonzalez had vanished.
 When police officers arrived to her corner house in Miami-Dade's Goulds neighborhood, it smelled like death.

-Officers reported there was burned clothing in the front yard, and there were human bones in a trash bin.
+Officers reported there was burned clothing in the front yard, and there were what appeared to be human bones in a trash bin.
 There was also a large charred area on the ground at the side yard.
 The home at 22362 SW 127 Pl. was a crime scene.

-When the officers' walked inside, they reported it smelled like Clorox bleach.
-They reported finding the open containers in Gonzalez's bedroom.
+When the officers' walked inside, it smelled like Clorox bleach.
+They reported finding the open containers of Clorox in Gonzalez's bedroom.
 Miami-Dade County property records show she had owned the four-bedroom home since 2006.
+She died there, police said.

-Miami-Dade Police Department detectives questioned her daughter, Sasha Gonzalez, who confessed what the officers had seen outside of the home were her mother's remains.
+Miami-Dade Police Department detectives questioned her daughter, Sasha Gonzalez, who said that what the officers had seen outside of the home were her mother's remains.
+The 29-year-old woman gave detectives two different versions about what happened, according to the police report released on Wednesday.

-According to the police report, the 29-year-old woman had two versions.
-She first told detectives that she had paid someone $50 to hurt her mother, but she didn't think that person would kill her.
-She later blamed her brother for killing her.
+Detectives didn't believe either one of them.
+She first told them that she had paid someone $50 to hurt her mother, but she didn't think that person would kill her.
+She later blamed the murder on her brother.

 Detectives said Sasha Gonzalez claims her mother had an argument with her 21-year-old brother, who allegedly didn't have permission to live at the home, but had chosen to spend the night of Oct.
 12 there anyway.

+Sasha Gonzalez told detectives that she lifted her mother's head, while her brother placed a black trash bag over her head to suffocate her, according to the police report.
+She didn't explain the blood that detectives believe she tried to clean up with the Clorox.

+She did tell detectives her 31-year-old boyfriend helped her brother get rid of her mother's body.

-Her boyfriend, Yancel Castillo, told detectives he saw blood in the bedroom and the bathroom.
+Her boyfriend, Yancel Castillo, told detectives he saw blood in the bedroom, the bathroom, the mattress and on his girlfriend's clothing and sandals.

-Yancel Castillo told detectives his girlfriend had bloodstains on her clothing and sandals, and he also removed a bloodstained mattress out of the home, police said.
+Yancel Castillo told detectives he also removed a bloodstained mattress out of the home, police said.
 He allegedly wanted to set it on fire too, but Sasha Gonzalez stopped him and said she would clean it instead.

-Yancel Castillo said Sasha Gonzalez was a using a mop and household cleaners to clean the bedroom and the bathroom.
+Castillo said she was a using a mop and household cleaners, police said.

-Detectives didn't believe neither of Sasha Gonzalez's versions, and they decided not to arrest her brother.
+Detectives arrested Sasha Gonzalez and Castillo -- and not Gonzalez's brother.
 They arrested her for murder and her boyfriend for helping her to get rid of the body.

 Prosecutors charged Sasha Gonzalez with first-degree murder and tampering with evidence.
 Records show she is being held without bond.
 Prosecutors also charged Yancel Castillo with accessory after the fact, tampering with evidence and abuse of a body.
 He was held on a $25,000 bond.